 Christopher Marvin is from Charleston, SC, but has decided to brave the cold in Pittsburgh.
 He works on synthesis and characterization techniques for the single-molecule piezoelectrics project.

 Ilana Kanal was born in Tokyo, Japan, but has lived in Pittsburgh since she was a child.
+After completing her B.S. in chemistry at the University of Pittsburgh and her teacher certification at Carlow University, she taught high school chemistry before returning to school to work on her PhD.
 She is investigating the “sequence effect” of conjugated polymers within the organic solar cells project.

 Eric LeCaeto (’15) is originally from Coatesville, PA.
 At Pitt, he is a pre-med student studying chemistry with a bioscience track.
 Eric works with graduate student Chris Marvin on synthesis in the piezoelectric project.

-Isabel Foreman-Ortiz (’15) grew up in Lebanon, PA and is currently pursuing a B.S.
-Degree in Chemistry at Pitt with a bioscience focus.
-Sheworks under the direction of Graduate Student Paula Hoffmann on atomic force microscopy characterization techniques.
+Isabel Foreman-Ortiz (’15) grew up in Lebanon, PA and is currently pursuing a B.S. degree in chemistry at Pitt with a bioscience focus.
+She works under the direction of graduate student Paula Hoffmann on patterning of organic semiconductors and atomic force microscopy characterization techniques.

 Michael Moody (’15) is a Pittsburgh native pursuing a BS in engineering science with minors in chemistry and German.
 Michael works with graduate student Chris Marvin on fabricating and testing piezoelectrics.

 Benjamin Frank (’14) is a senior from Holland, Pennsylvania.
 Ben is graduating with a B.S. in chemistry with concentration in bioscience.
 He is currently working on piezoelectric patterning through micro-contact printing and atomic force microscopy under post-doc student Xinfeng Quan.